 If you think about a radar, for example, its job is to gather information that is not visible to the naked eye.
 When a radar is more sensitive it is able to gather more information, and when you have more information you can make better decisions.

 So being sensitive to difference isn’t about others being more fragile, it is about you having more information, being more aware, and making well informed decisions.
 This level of awareness is essential for creating an inclusive work environment that is not only safe, but also supportive and empowering.

 More importantly, it doesn’t mean that organizations hire or promote individuals who are less or unqualified.
-This is a perception that must be deconstructed because bias has played a major role in performance assessment, and men have been a major benefactor.
-Because of implicit gender bias women are judged and evaluated differently than men in the workplace.
+But this is a perception that must be deconstructed because bias has played a major role in performance assessment.
+Men have been a major benefactor of this implicit gender bias and are judged and evaluated differently than women in the workplace.
 So we have to redefine what qualified means, and accept that bias has and may play a role in how others are evaluated.

 How can you make it happen?

 It begins with an inclusive and gender parity mindset.
 You have to believe that inclusion and gender parity is just, and to want your organization to reflect that.
 It should be at the core of all that you do in order for it to become a lived value and experience within your organization.
 It isn’t extra, not on top of or in addition to.
 It isn’t something you get to eventually or correct after you have failed.
 It is a starting point, your base, and the ultimate check and balance.